 If you want to please yourself, take a slow stroll around the park while enjoying a tasty ice cream cone.
 If you want the satisfaction of the deep joy of great accomplishment, then pound the pavement for 8 – 10 – 12 miles or more.

 So it is with the Christian faith.
 If you are after personal pleasure, you can find it everywhere.
 The world is full of fun things to do—things that please with very little effort on our part.

 Consider Jesus.
-The Bible book of Hebrews says that Jesus “endured the cross, scorning its shame” because of the joy set before him (Hebrews 12:2).
+The Bible book of Hebrews says that Jesus “For the joy set before him he endured the cross, scorning its shame” (Hebrews 12:2).
 Jesus, the sinless Son of God found joy in the brutally hard work of bearing the sin of the world in his death on the cross.
 Don’t forget, this came after the 33-year marathon of living a completely sinless life on our behalf.